steveage/New-SmartApp/README.md

 * Public key the application uses to verify requests is stored in Azure Key Vault secret.
 * Requests the application sends to SmartThings are protected with OAuth 2.0 bearer tokens.

+-----Remove most if not all ot the following:
 Welcome.
 Do you happen to own a SmartThings hub in your home and ever wondered how to write an application for it?
 DotNet-SmartApp is a sample application that connects you to your SmartThings hub.
 With that the world is a limit.
 You can create a custom automation that could not be built with your SmartThings app on your phone.
 You can log the device events that are captured in the hub or display them on a dashboard.
 DotNet SmartApp is a web application which works as a webhook endpoint. written in ASP.Net Core that captures the events from a contact sensor connected to your hub.